-The inaugural festival will be held Nov.
-17, 18, and 19 in Richmond, VA at the historic Byrd Theatre.
-The festival will feature leading names and films in American Indian cinema, and is curated by director Chris Eyre, producer Georgina Lightning, and actor George Aguilar, alongside representatives from state-recognized Virginia Indian tribes.
+The inaugural festival was held November 2017 in Richmond, VA at the historic Byrd Theatre.
+The festival features leading names and films in American Indian cinema, and is curated by representatives from Virginia Indian tribes, Native American filmmakers, and leaders from the arts community in Virginia.

 Films and cultural activities to explore themes of diversity, humanity, and cross-cultural human understanding.

 The newest French films presented by their award-winning actors and directors.
+A celebrated Virginia festival attended by French cinema leaders and French film enthusiasts from around the world.
 Sponsored by VCU and University of Richmond.

 The Annual Israeli Film Festival produced by the Weinstein JCC Patrons of the Arts is dedicated to bringing exposure and understanding of Israeli art and culture through film.
 Each year more Israeli films are winning international acclaim and being recognized by film audiences here in the U.S. This Festival provides Richmond audiences with the opportunity to experience great Israeli filmmaking.
 Films are accompanied by discussions whenever possible.